PaulAdutwum/PaulAdutwum/README.md

-# 👋 Hello, I'm Paul Adutwum!
+# 👋 Hello

 Welcome to my GitHub profile!
-I'm a **Full-Stack Developer** and **Data Enthusiast** with a passion for using technology to make the world better.
+I'm I love learning and building products that makes the world better.

-##  About Me
+  About Me
 -  **Computer Science & Mathematics Major** at **Bates College**
 -  Passionate about **Fullstack Development, AI, Data Science, Web Development, and Automation**
 -  Focused on **building scalable, acesssible and user-friendly applications**